Deep Image Fingerprint: Accurate And Low Budget Synthetic Image Detector

 Text-to-Image Detection

-We showed that image generators retain their unique fingerprints even after being fine-tuned on new data.
+We show that image generators retain their unique fingerprints even after being fine-tuned on new data.
 Following this discovery, we observed that an early version of MidJourney was a pre-trained stable diffusion v1.x model.
-For the full methodology please refer to the paper.
+Below is an exaple of cross-detection results for fine-tuned Stable Diffusion models (left) and cross-detection results for LTIMs (right).
+Observe that Mid-Journey behaves the similar to fine-tuned models of Stable Diffusion v1.4.

 Cross-Detection Stable Diffusion 1.4